omkarpawar1430/My-Data-Science-Notes/Data Science/Database/MySQL/MySQL Read Queries.md

 ```
 8. `select * from table_name limit integer;`:  `int` as how many rows you want to fetch
+	If you set limit to be more than records than we have then it give all records without error 💀
 ```
 mysql> select * from coffee_table limit 3;
 +------+------------+-------------+--------+